 A new performance monitoring solution for East-West traffic monitoring in the cloud has to be designed to fit in with the advantages and constraints of the cloud.
 Retrofitting hardware-intensive monitoring tools doesn’t meet that need.

-SkyLIGHT PVX is a network and application performance monitoring (NPM/APM) solution specifically designed for the cloud.
+Skylight NAPM is specifically designed for the cloud.
 It enables IT operations to capture all North-South and East-West network and application traffic for a wide range of topologies – virtualized, cloud environments, and software-defined networks (SDN/SD-WAN).

 What are the challenges around SaaS Traffic Analysis?

-Captured traffic compression is what truly makes SkyLIGHT PVX unique and extremely compatible with cloud environments.
-A new virtual appliance (VA) can also be instantiated within seconds to monitor any new deployment, ensuring that SkyLIGHT PVX scales with the same elasticity that cloud infrastructure provides.
+Captured traffic compression is what truly makes Skylight unique and extremely compatible with cloud environments.
+A new virtual appliance (VA) can also be instantiated within seconds to monitor any new deployment, ensuring that Skylight scales with the same elasticity that cloud infrastructure provides.

 By using the right technology for the cloud, you’ll be amazed by what you can see.